IBM/sms-spam-filter-using-hortonworks/README.md

   `"SpamFilter using egg deploy on remote Spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
     - Push the pyspark egg to the remote HDFS user directory in the HDP cluster.
-    - Connect to remote spark context in HDP cluster via DSXHI using sparkmagics library.
+    - Connect to remote Spark context in HDP cluster via DSXHI using sparkmagics library.
     - Use `%%spark` to deploy the pyspark egg to the remote HDP cluster.
     - Use `%%spark` to run the functions provided by pyspark egg to train the Spam Filter model in the HDP cluster.